divyanshi2323/Explainable-AI-System/README.md

 ## Project Overview

-This project develops an Explainable Artificial Intelligence (XAI) system for predicting the risk of heart disease using Machine Learning.
+This project develops an Explainable Artificial Intelligence (XAI) system for predicting the risk of heart disease using a Random Forest classifier.
 Unlike traditional black-box models, this application explains the reasoning behind every prediction using SHAP , making the model more transparent and trustworthy.
 The system is deployed through a Streamlit web application that allows users to interactively predict heart disease risk and visualize feature importance.

 ## Features

-- Predicts heart disease risk using Machine Learning
+- Predicts heart disease risk using a Random Forest classifier

 - Explains predictions using SHAP